 You don’t have to spend very long on a yard to start to know your ‘gossipy rider’ from your ‘reluctant rider’.
 Vanessa Fletcher rounds up some of the more common types of equestrians you’re likely to have come across — and the faux pas to avoid on meeting them

-1. The Keen Novice
+1. The Uber-keen Novice

-This type of equine enthusiast is always the first to arrive at the yard and the last to leave.
+This type of equine enthusiast is typically the first to arrive at the yard and the last to leave.
 Usually found covered in hay and straw with their heads buried in a horsey book or magazine when they aren’t riding or doing jobs, they soak up horsey trivia like a sponge.
 They want to know all there is to know — NOW.

 3. The Been There And Done It